A giant leap for amphibian conservation: South Africa’s “Frog Lady” wins 2020 Whitley Award

-The Whitley Awards, often referred to as ‘Green Oscars’, are awarded annually to individuals from the Global South by UK-based conservation charity the Whitley Fund for Nature.
+The Whitley Awards, often referred to by others as ‘Green Oscars’, are awarded annually to individuals from the Global South by UK-based conservation charity the Whitley Fund for Nature.
 Jeanne is one of six conservationists to be recognised this year for their achievements in nature conservation.

 Amphibians are the most threatened group of animals on the planet with 41% of all species at risk of extinction.
 Almost two-thirds of the country’s 135 frog species are found nowhere else, making South Africa a priority for amphibian conservation.
 Despite this, a combination of threats from habitat loss due to mining, agriculture and pollution are putting the country’s frogs at risk.

 In some South African cultures, frogs can be associated with witchcraft, making them often feared by locals.
 Jeanne’s educational work aims to dispel such myths and raise awareness and appreciation of the important role frogs play in the health of the environment and ecosystem.
 The EWT’s national awareness Leap Day for Frogs has attracted some 15,000 participants over the past five years.
 Jeanne has inspired school children with her “Frogs in the Classroom” learning programme, gaining young fans and earning her the title of the “Frog Lady”.

 Growing up in the southern Drakensberg mountains of KwaZulu-Natal, Jeanne was surrounded by nature.
 Following her undergraduate studies, she worked in the UK for five years before returning to her homeland of South Africa to specialise in the research of threatened South African frogs.